lmynsberge/RepoBrowser/README.md

 # RepoBrowser
 Thie project contains Git tools to grab data about repositories from Github (currently).

+Why I think this is great?
+The service does three small things that make a big difference:
+* Decouples relationships between functionality so that different repositories, different authentication, and different web communication types can be used.
+* Collects data and brings it to a 'repository host'-agnostic way making it more consistent to manipulate and get at data.
+* Allows flexibility and customizability for future development and changes one might want to make on their own.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.